 Bisma’s enthusiasm mirrored that of many young and old voters.
 The atmosphere was alive with hope and anticipation.

 Umar, a 34-year-old local resident, stood in a que at Kralpora polling booth in Srinagar.
-Like Umar the youth of Kashmir want their works to be done.
-They feel it is an opportunity to cast their vote and elect representatives who can be held accountable.
+Like Umar the youth of Kashmir want their work to be done.
+They feel it is an opportunity to elect representatives who can be held accountable.

 “We eagerly wanted these elections to happen.
 We want the new government to work for the youth of our valley, as unemployment and drug addiction have battered our youth.”

-His words resonated with those around him, who joined in sharing how unemployment rates have increased in last decade, pushing youth into mental illness and drug addiction.
+His words resonated with those around him, who joined in sharing how unemployment rates have increased in last decade, pushing youth into mental illness issues and even drug addiction.

 Amidst the excitement of voters, election staff appeared busier than usual.
 However, some voiced complaints about inadequate facilities and resources at the pooling booths.